jeancroy/FuzzySearch/readme.md

     }
 ```

-#### original detail
+#### Original detail

-Setting **outputmap="item"** give you back original item as given to the algorythm.
+Setting `outputmap="item"` give you back original item as given to the algorithm.
 This indicate you do not need all match detail and allow to skip some step (like finding original spelling of matching field)

-#### property of original item
+#### Property of an original item

-If you only need the id or title of the original item you can do it like that **outputmap="item.property"**
+If you only need the id or title of the original item you can do it like that `outputmap="item.property"`